flowency-live/bndy-backstage/replit.md

 - **Routing**: Wouter for lightweight client-side routing
 - **Build Tool**: Vite for fast development and optimized production builds

 The application follows a page-based routing structure with persona selection, calendar view, and admin management.
-Custom components handle date/time picking, event modals, and calendar rendering with conflict detection.
+Custom components handle date/time picking, event modals, calendar rendering with conflict detection, and mobile-friendly swipe gesture navigation.
+The calendar supports intuitive left/right swipe gestures for month navigation on touch devices.

 ### Backend Architecture
 The backend uses Express.js with TypeScript in a RESTful API pattern: